Utah Criminal Defense Lawyer in Salt Lake - A Proven Record of Results

 A person who calls the police in Utah to report a crime may later decide not to pursue the criminal case.
 While there is no single, simple solution to this situation, there are steps you can take if you have decided that you do not want the criminal charges pursued.
 But there are potential consequences that should be considered before taking any particular course of action.
 Consulting with an experienced Utah criminal lawyer can help you determine the best way to proceed.
+Based in Salt Lake City, criminal attorney Stephen Howard provides legal services to clients throughout Utah.
 Contact us today to schedule a consultation.

 Criminal v.
 Civil Cases in UtahA Utah criminal case is fundamentally different from a civil case.
 In a civil case, a plaintiff is generally able to move to dismiss the case at any point, without being required to provide a reason or justification for the dismissal.
 In a criminal case, however, the victim is not considered the "plaintiff."
 In a criminal case, the government (city, state, or federal government) takes the role of plaintiff.
 Theoretically at least, the government pursues a criminal case on behalf of all citizens, not just the victim.
 Thus, while a victim's interests must be considered by a prosecutor, the prosecutor must consider other factors and is allowed to exercise prosecutorial discretion in deciding whether to dismiss or pursue a criminal case.
 Even if a victim wants to have the charges dropped, a prosecutor may still move forward in the criminal case.